 Monumental Abstract Mural for Heathrow Airport, 1959

-15 panels of enamelled metal on steel.
+15 panels of enamel on steel.

 Commission for Heathrow Airport (initially installed on the facade of Oceanic Terminal, re-named Terminal 3 in 1968, and later re-finished and re-installed under Knapp's supervision in 1996 in Terminal 1 area).

 Each panel H 298 / W 99 / D 2.5 cm

 Total: H 298 / W 1500 / D 2.5 cm